agargaro/three.ez/README.md

 ### Raycasting Options

-Choose between continuous raycasting or raycasting only during mouse movement, providing flexibility in optimizing raycasting operations based on your application's requirements.
-In addition, there is the possibility to choose which objects can be intersected.
+It is possible to choose between continuous raycasting (every frame) or raycasting only during mouse movement, providing the flexibility to optimise raycasting operations according to application requirements. <br>
+In addition, it is possible to choose which objects can be intersected, setting `interceptByRaycaster` property.

 ### Tweening

-Implements smooth animations effortlessly with integrated tweening functionality.
+Implements smooth animations effortlessly with built-in tweening functionality. `Vector3`, `Euler`, `Quaternion`, `Color` are supported.

 ### Simplified InstancedMesh

-Simplify the use of `InstancedMesh` by managing it as if each entity were an `Object3D`.
-This approach simplifies the creation and manipulation of InstancedMesh instances, providing a more intuitive and easy-to-develop workflow.
+With the class `InstancedMesh2` it is possible to handle each sub-entity of an `InstancedMesh` as if it were an `Object3D`.
+This makes development much simpler and more intuitive.

 ## How It Works